 Paid time off (PTO) is another common benefit that allows employees to take time off work for any purpose they need, thus improving their personal life.

-6. Dental/Vision Insurance
+6. Dental/Vision/Life Insurance

-In America, dental and vision insurance is often offered separately from typical medical insurance.
 Dental insurance often covers a wide range of services, like preventive care, braces, and surgery with a relatively inexpensive deductible per month (for most coverage).
 Vision insurance similarly covers preventive care and allowed employees to purchase glasses and contacts at a more affordable price, too.

 Life insurance is another employee benefit that can provide peace of mind to team members and their families.
 If something happens to the employee, life insurance can provide financial stability for their loved ones.